teacheredu-euniwell/oer-diversity-inclusion/README.md

 Please, take your time and keep in your mind: This is an exercise to think about your role-taking as a teacher in diverse classroom settings; it is not a test for choosing right or wrong answers!

-> Under contruction.
+> Under construction.
 An image will be added here.

 > __"Obesity" case description__
 >